sciactive/pnotify/README.md

 * `textTrusted: false`<br>
   Whether to trust the text or escape its contents.
 (Not allow HTML.)
 * `styling: 'brighttheme'`<br>
   What styling classes to use.
-(Can be 'brighttheme', 'material', 'bootstrap3', 'bootstrap4', or a styling object.)
+(Can be 'brighttheme', 'material', or a styling object.)
+(Note that the Bootstrap modules provide a different default.)
 * `icons: 'brighttheme'`<br>
-  What icons classes to use (Can be 'brighttheme', 'material', 'bootstrap3', 'fontawesome4', 'fontawesome5', or an icon object.)
+  What icons classes to use (Can be 'brighttheme', 'material', or an icon object.)
+(Note that the Font Awesome and Glyphicon modules provide a different default.)
 * `mode: 'no-preference'`<br>
   Light or dark version of the theme, if supported by the styling.
 This overrides the CSS media query when a preference is given.
 (Can be 'no-preference', 'light', or 'dark'.)
 * `addClass: ''`<br>